-Most people who want to lose weight are continuously thinking of losing weight, which gives good exercise to their mind than body.
-This mental exercise is a strenuous one which generates more stress and exhausts the mind.
+To keep well-balanced health, moderation in everything is a good strategy.
+When we exceed the limit it shows up with some symptoms in our body and mind.
+Whether it is an endocrinal disease like Diabetes or increased weight.
+Weight gain does not happen all of a sudden unless there is an underlying pathological cause.
+Most people who want to lose weight are continuously thinking of losing weight, which gives good exercise to their mind than their body.
+This mental exercise is a strenuous one that generates more stress and exhausts the mind.

 A Few simple steps to start with:

-1. Never go on “Fasting” or “starve “for reducing weight.
+1. Never go on “Fasting” or “starving “for reducing weight.
 Fasting or not having food does not help to reduce weight; it might give a temporary effect of losing weight but not for long.
-Fasting when done for spiritual purpose as mentioned in Yogic Science, is for the mind and body connection.
+Fasting when done for spiritual purposes as mentioned in Yogic Science, is for the mind and body connection.
 If we fast by not eating anything and think of Pizza and pastry it will have no effect on reducing weight.
-Changing food habit - in moderation helps to reduce and maintain the weight that is reduced.
+Changing food habits – in moderation helps to reduce and maintain the weight that is reduced.

-However if you are a personality – I don’t feel hungry for breakfast!!, then wait until you feel hungry (I recommend Ginger tea or just a fruit for breakfast this helps to get the system started and you don’t over eat at lunch) and have a smaller portion of lunch, this helps to improve the metabolism and gets you back to your natural physiology.
+However, if you are a personality – I don’t feel hungry for breakfast!!, then wait until you feel hungry (I recommend Ginger tea or just fruit for breakfast this helps to get the system started and you don’t overeat at lunch) and have a smaller portion of lunch, this helps to improve the metabolism and gets you back to your natural physiology.

-5. Train your Gut - our stomach is twice as our hand fist, so imagine how much can it hold?
+5. Train your Gut – our stomach is twice as our hand fist, so imagine how much can it hold?
 Eating small portions helps in digesting the food well and keeps the metabolism going.
-We often over eat and not realize it until we pay attention to how much is needed.
+We often overeat and do not realize it until we pay attention to how much is needed.

 6. Switch off Television, Phone and computer while eating, serve half the portion then what you usually eat, this gives time to think weather you need the rest half or you can wait.
 Always sit down and eat, never eat when standing.